 The HIV Prevention Program focuses on identifying persons with HIV, informing them of their status, and linking them to care.
 Key services include Rapid HIV Testing and Linkage To Care or PrEP.
 These efforts support the National HIV/AIDS Strategy to reduce new HIV infections, increase access to care to improve health outcomes for people living with HIV, and reduce HIV-related health disparities.

 Partner elicitation services, linkage to care, retention and reengagement in care, health education/risk reduction, and rapid hepatitis C testing are additional prevention services provided by the program.

 Rapid HIV Testing & Counseling

-Rapid HIV testing services are provided on a walk-in basis at community sites via the Mobile Testing Unit (MTU) and at three Federally Qualified Health Centers (FQHCs) operated by Public Health.
-Testing Walk-in Hours are scheduled monthly for each mobile site and each clinic (see schedule below).
+In-person rapid HIV testing services are provided on a walk-in basis at community sites via the Mobile Testing Unit (MTU).
+Testing walk-in hours are scheduled monthly for each mobile site (see schedule below).
 The rapid test provides results in 20 minutes.
 All results are given in person.
 HIV risk assessment and counseling services are provided during the testing process.
 Partner elicitation services and linkage to care and treatment are provided to persons with HIV.